 - Oregon banned noncompetes for home care and personal support workers (January 1, 2018)

-- West Virginia limited physician noncompetes to one year and thirty miles (July 1, 2017)
+- West Virginia limited physician noncompetes to one year and thirty miles and not enforceable if employment terminated by employer (July 1, 2017)

 - Nevada adopted a brand new noncompete law (June 3, 2017)